Arts Business Schools

 You can study for a BA or BSc in many creative areas including:

 - Business Innovation & Management

 - Fashion Management & Marketing

 - Music Marketing & Promotion

-Entry requirements for creative business courses vary depending on institution, subject and level of study.
+Entry requirements for creative business courses vary depending on the institution, subject and level of study.
 For undergraduate degrees, universities can ask for A Level (or equivalent) grades or UCAS points.
-In some instances, they may also require candidates to have experience within the field of study, to supply a portfolio or to complete a foundation year of study.
+They may also need you to have experience within the field of study, to supply a portfolio or to complete a foundation year of study.

 What are the postgraduate opportunities?

-There are a variety of opportunities to study at a postgraduate level.
-Postgraduate courses available include:
+There's a variety of opportunities for study at postgraduate level, including:

 - Master of Business Administration (MBA)

 - Master of Arts (MA)